RNAstructure logo

 The default is "rna" (i.e. use RNA parameters).

--f, --func The objective function, and integer that chooses which objective function to use.
+The objective function, an integer that chooses which objective function to use.
 1 = SIMPLE (no sequence complexity used), 2 = COMPLEX (the sequence complexity is used).
+3 = ALL (additional sequence pair is used).
 The default is 2.

 -i, --iter